Innovation and Impact (I-Squared)

 Innovations, both in the areas of learning and research, are central to UTSA’s vision of becoming a model for student success, a great research university, and an exemplar for strategic growth and excellence.
-Founded in fall 2018 to foster and celebrate innovative thinking at UTSA, the President’s Innovation and Impact (I2) Award, will recognize creative and innovative projects of high impact which involve partnerships across boundaries (within UTSA and/or elsewhere) and have potential for future expansion.
+Founded in fall 2018 to foster and celebrate innovative thinking at UTSA, the President’s Innovation and Impact (I2) Award, recognizes creative and innovative team projects of high impact which involve partnerships across boundaries (within UTSA and/or elsewhere) and have potential for future expansion.
 We seek nominations of teams working in any area relevant to the mission of UTSA.

 A faculty-led team of up to five individuals may be nominated.
-While the team must have a faculty lead (T, TT, or NTT), it may also include non-faculty team members, such as graduate students, staff, or postdocs.
-Even a collaborator from a partnering institution or organization may be included on the team although, per policy, non-UTSA employees on the team are not be eligible to collect a monetary prize.
+While the team must have a faculty lead (T, TT, or FTT), it may also include non-faculty team members, such as graduate students, staff, or postdocs.
+A collaborator from a partnering institution or organization may be included on the team although, per policy, non-UTSA employees on the team are not be eligible to collect a monetary prize.

 Prize: $1000 per current UTSA employee or student on the winning team, up to $5000 total to the winning team.